sencha-extjs-examples/MultiPackageDemo/packages/local/Dashboard/Readme.md

-# Dashboard - Read Me
+# Dashboard

+This package is referenced by the `Demo` app via `uses` for dynamic loading.